Help Children in Niger

 - 852,000 children aided in crisis

-Save the Children has been a leading charity for children in Niger since the food crisis of 2005, and offering child sponsorship since 2016.
+Save the Children has been a leading charity for children in Niger since the food crisis of 2005.

 We were there for children and families in need in 2017, when a combination of drought, economic shocks and conflict converged to erupt into a severe, multi-dimensional hunger crisis across multiple countries, including Niger, with many desperate people ending up in food insecure refugee settlements in Niger.